 It covers points like:

 - Locations are hours of the day you are not allowed to work

 - Maximum hours you can work in term-times

 - Differences in the hours you can work based on your age 13-14 or 15-16 years old

 It’s a fairly simple read and well worth a quick look.

-A number of ways to make money for under 18’s will require a Paypal account.
-Paypal’s user agreement states “you must be at least 18 years old”.
+A number of ways to make money for those under 18’s will require a Paypal account.
+Paypal’s user agreement states, “you must be at least 18 years old”.